bennyk/Xsand0s/src/readme_windows.txt

 Launch the host in demonstration mode from a console window:

-  > host/x64/Release/host boards/D_Blob.txt –players=0 –interactive
+  > host/x64/Release/host boards/D_Blob.txt -players=0 -interactive

 This allows you to step through the frames to see how the predicate rules affect the state of the game.